 |Days 6 - 8||South Georgia||Salisbury Plain, Fortuna Bay, Stromness.
 Saint Andrews Bay, Grytviken, Gold Harbour, Cooper Bay|

 |Day 9||At Sea||Onboard lectures, fine dining, lectures|

-Fly from Buenos Aires to Ushuaia.
-In the afternoon you will board Le Soléal or Le Boreal and set sail in the direction of the Falkland Islands, an Archipelago made up of moors and craggy coastlines, where the plant and animal life forms a link between Patagonia and the Antarctic.
+In the afternoon you will board your ship in Ushuaia and set sail in the direction of the Falkland Islands, an Archipelago made up of moors and craggy coastlines, where the plant and animal life forms a link between Patagonia and the Antarctic.